MuAnsari96/Medley/README.md

 #Medley
-An intelligent music player
+An intelligent music player.
+NOTE: Development on this project has been halted temporarily in favor of a web-based player.

-## Music Online
+## Overview

-These days, pretty much all of the music we need is online, but sometimes its hard to keep it all in the same place; Spotify for the mainstream music, Youtube for the new releases and Soundcloud for all those original tracks!
-Medley unifies all of these services with a sleek desktop interface, without any hassle!
-With Medley, you can
+Medley is a music aggregation service that allows users to easily listen to and find music across a variety of online sources.
+Inspired by the Tomahawk music player, Medley can be used to:

-* Create playlists across services
+* Create playlists across music services
 * Search for music and find the best stream on the internet
-* Get recommendations based on what other users like
+* Get recommendations based on other user preferences
-* And listen to all of your favorite tunes!